-Rum is less of a drink and more of a way of life, and its association with pirates, buccaneers and seafarers is no fable.
+Rum is less a drink and more a way of life, and its association with pirates, buccaneers and seafarers is no fable.
 A spirit made from a molasses or sugar cane base, it is sweet and highly drinkable.
 Dark, aged rum is perfect on its own, while white rum works its magic in classic cocktails such as the daiquiri.
 Here we pick 10 top bottles to sip or shake, all of which will rum-ble your tastebuds.

 Havana Club 3-year-old

 If you only have one bottle of rum in your life, make it Havana Club 3-year-old.
 Cuban rum is deliberately designed to be lighter in style than some of the more robust Caribbean rums, and this makes it perfect for a classic daiquiri, or even a Cuba Libra… that’s rum and coke to you and I.

 Dark Matter Spiced Rum